 From the trees from which they had emerged, a light was beginning to burn – someone else was following on after them.

 “We must go now,” The giant cat urged.

 Astar nodded; he cast one last look to his sleeping daughter and then motioned to his companion to follow him.
 “Come, this way.
 We must lead them away from this place.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Megan WalshWrite a Review